Salim Saadi

-Salim Saadi, also spelled Selim Saadi (Arabic: سليم سعدي) was an Algerian politician and soldier.
+Salim Saadi (Arabic: سليم سعدي; February 3, 1936 – June 26, 2023), also spelled Selim Saadi, was an Algerian politician and soldier.

 Biography

 Saadi was born on February 3, 1936, in Sétif, Algeria.
 He initially began his career in the French army, but joined the FLN in 1959.
 After Algerian independence, Saadi held several positions within the Algerian government, notably serving as the Minister of the Interior during the early stages of the Algerian Civil War.
-Saadi died on June 26, 2023, in Algiers.
+He died on June 26, 2023, in Algiers.